Table of contents

 Why do you need a media monitoring report?

-If you want to prepare an informative, useful media monitoring report, you need to think what the goal of your report is.
-To make the preparation of a media monitoring report a bit easier, we can distinguish three types of media monitoring analysis reports.
+If you want to prepare an informative, useful media monitoring report, you need to think about your report’s goal.
+To make the preparation of media monitoring reports a bit easier, we can distinguish three types of them:

-Each type of report, be it marketing, competitor, crisis, or simple monthly report, requires an analysis of different set of data.
+Each type of report, be it marketing, competitor, crisis, or simple monthly report, requires an analysis of different sets of data.

-Once you complete a PR campaign, you usually have to report the results to your clients or supervisors.
-Showing the impact your work had on the overall business goals is one of the most important aspects of a PR campaign.
+I am sure, you have a PR strategy.
+Once you complete a PR campaign, you usually need to report the PR efforts to your clients or supervisors.
+Showing your work’s impact on the overall business goals is one of the most important aspects of a PR campaign.

-PR campaign report will indicate what work and what didn’t during the campaign.
-This report will provide some hard numbers, for example, when it comes to hashtag reach or sentiment around your brand.
+PR reports will indicate what worked and what didn’t during the campaign.
+This report will provide some hard numbers, for example, when it comes to hashtag reach or sentiment analysis around your brand.
 You will be able to pinpoint the number of people you had reached, which social media platforms generated the highest number of buzz, and what the engagement was.

-PR campaign reports will help you prove the value of your work to your C-suite and show the impact of a PR campaign on company’s KPIs.
+PR campaign reports will help PR professionals to prove the value of your work to your C-suite and show the impact of a PR campaign on the company’s KPIs.

 Knowledge is power.
 The more you know about your competitors and the landscape you operate in, the better business decision you will be able to make.

-While creating a competitors report, track the metrics you would monitor for your brand.
+While creating a competitive analysis, track the metrics you would monitor for your brand.
 Once you gather enough data, you will be able to compare yourself to your competitors.
+Then you can create a report presenting the comparison of competitors.

-We all dread a crisis that has the power of destroying our company.
-The bad news is, sooner or later a crisis will hit you.
-There are two pieces of good news.
+We all dread a crisis that has the power of destroying our brand reputation.
+The bad news is crisis hits brands from time to time.
+There is also good information.

 We explore the different categories of media monitoring reports later on.